 Rosemary Beach Sculpture Exhibition – Rosemary Beach

-Recently recognized by Architectural Digest as one of the Most Beautiful Main Streets Across America, Rosemary Beach has more than European-inspired homes and charming courtyards for visitors to enjoy.
-The Rosemary Beach Sculpture Exhibition (RBSE), a biennial juried art show shares contemporary outdoor sculptures throughout this beach neighborhood.
-A staple to visit along this trail of art is the “Blue Dog,” located in the heart of Rosemary.
-New pieces will be added to the RBSE Memorial Day 2021.
+Recognized by Architectural Digest as one of the Most Beautiful Main Streets Across America, Rosemary Beach has more than European-inspired homes and charming courtyards for visitors to enjoy.
+The Rosemary Beach Sculpture Exhibition (RBSE), a biennial juried art show, shares contemporary outdoor sculptures throughout this beach neighborhood.
+A staple to visit along this trail of art is the “Blue Dog” sculpture, a piece by late artist George Rodrigue that's located on Rosemary Beach's Eastern Green.

-Alys Beach is a piece of art on its own - pulling inspiration from the Mediterranean and Bermuda, all with the gracious character of courtyard living.
-The Butteries along 30A mark your arrival, while the white-stucco walls and color-filled courtyards are a picture-perfect escape.
-As you explore the grounds of this beach neighborhood, you will find various sculptures, including the Turtle Bale, Wooden Horse, Tänzerin, and their newest addition, Recline in Blue.
+Alys Beach is a work of art on its own – pulling inspiration from the Mediterranean and Bermuda, all with the gracious character of courtyard living.
+The iconic, steepled butteries along 30A mark your arrival, while the white stucco walls and color-filled courtyards that fill this beach neighborhood make it a picture-perfect escape.
+As you explore the grounds of Alys Beach, you will find various sculptures, including the Turtle Bale, Wooden Horse, Tänzerin and the newest addition, Recline in Blue.

-Whether you’re exploring our 16 unique neighborhoods for hidden outdoor gems or the gallery scene is more your style, South Walton has a wide variety of opportunities to explore the arts.
-For more information about the South Walton art scene, click here.
+Whether you’re exploring our communities for hidden outdoor gems or the gallery scene is more your style, Walton County has a wide variety of opportunities to explore the arts.
+For more information about the local art scene, click here.